gaidardzhiev/sbpm/readme.md

 Leveraging its toolchain management, SBPM is capable of building the Linux kernel from source.
 This demonstrates its ability to handle large, intricate projects with specific compilation requirements, providing a streamlined process for kernel development and customization.

 ### Reproducible Builds Foundation
-By relying solely on a POSIX-compliant shell and `wget`, SBPM lays the groundwork for highly reproducible builds.
+By relying solely on a POSIX compliant shell and `wget`, SBPM lays the groundwork for highly reproducible builds.
 This minimalist approach ensures that the build environment itself is transparent and auditable, contributing to supply chain security by enabling verification of the entire build process from source to final binary.

 ## Supported Packages